 The Company capitalizes the interest cost associated with the development and construction of significant new plant and equipment and depreciates that amount over the lives of the related assets.
-Capitalized interest recorded during the years ended December 31, 2017 and 2016 was \$5,806 and \$5,687, respectively, and was not material for the year ended December 31, 2015.
+Capitalized interest recorded during the years ended December 31, 2018, 2017 and 2016 was \$3,542, \$5,806 and \$5,687, respectively.